seanlane/seanlane.github.io/content/other/index.md

 ### Read in 2019

+* Skin in the Game by Nassim Taleb
 * So Good They Can't Ignore You by Cal Newport
 	* I wasn't as impressed with this book as with Deep Work.
 There were some high points, but it felt like an extended blog post that Dr. Newport's agent arranged to have published.
 * The Ph.D.
 Grind: A Ph.D.
 Student Memoir by Philip J. Guo